Joe Henderson: Later career and death

-Though he occasionally worked with Echoes of an Era, the Griffith Park Band and Chick Corea, Henderson remained primarily a leader throughout the 1980s.
+Though he occasionally worked with Echoes of an Era, the Griffith Park Band, and Chick Corea, Henderson remained primarily a leader throughout the 1980s.
 An accomplished and prolific composer, he began to focus more on reinterpreting standards and his own earlier compositions.
-Blue Note attempted to position the artist at the forefront of a resurgent jazz scene in 1986 with the release of the two-volume State of the Tenor recorded at the Village Vanguard in New York City.
+Blue Note attempted to position him at the forefront of a resurgent jazz scene in 1986 with the release of the two-volume State of the Tenor, recorded at the Village Vanguard in New York City.
 The albums (with Ron Carter on bass and Al Foster on drums) revisited the tenor trio form used by Sonny Rollins in 1957 on his own live Vanguard albums for the same label.
 Henderson established his basic repertoire for the next seven or eight years, with Thelonious Monk's "Ask Me Now" becoming a signature ballad feature.
 Following his brief return to Blue Note Records, Henderson was signed by the Italian label Red Records, for which he recorded two more albums in the piano-less trio format.

 In 1991, Verve records signed Henderson to the label.
-That January, Henderson made a guest appearance on Stephen Scott's Verve album Something to Consider, and worked with Verve producer and vice president Richard Seidel during the session.
+That January, Henderson made a guest appearance on Stephen Scott's Verve album Something to Consider and worked with Verve producer and vice president Richard Seidel during the session.
 Henderson and Seidel had first worked together in 1979 while making Henderson's Relaxin' at Camarillo album, which was produced by John Koenig on Contemporary Records.
 After Verve expressed interest in signing Henderson, the saxophonist had to quickly complete his existing contract with Red Records, which he did by recording The Standard Joe in March 1991.
 Seidel said in a 2016 interview with musicologist Joel Geoffrey Harris that he decided to offer Henderson a record deal after hearing him perform live at Fat Tuesdays in New York.
 Seidel served as producer on all five of Henderson's 1990s Verve studio albums.
 Verve adopted a 'songbook' approach to recording him, coupling it with a considerable marketing and publicity campaign, which more successfully positioned Henderson at the forefront of the contemporary jazz scene.
-His 1992 'comeback' album Lush Life: The Music of Billy Strayhorn was a commercial and critical success, and was followed by tribute albums to Miles Davis, Antonio Carlos Jobim, a big band album, and a jazz adaptation of Porgy and Bess.
-On March 17th and 18th, 1998, Henderson played tenor saxophone on five tracks recorded for Terence Blanchard's album Jazz In Film a collection of film scores, including the theme for "Taxi Driver" and Blanchard's own composition for the Spike Lee film Clockers.
+His 1992 'comeback' album, Lush Life: The Music of Billy Strayhorn, was a commercial and critical success, and was followed by tribute albums to Miles Davis, Antônio Carlos Jobim, a big band album, and a jazz adaptation of Porgy and Bess.
+On March 17th and 18th, 1998, Henderson played tenor saxophone on five tracks recorded for Terence Blanchard's album Jazz in Film, a collection of film scores, including the theme for Taxi Driver and Blanchard's own composition for the Spike Lee film Clockers.